-Finding day trips and small adventures near you is the best way to get started, plus it stretches you even more as a photographer to capture the things that are common, every day views for you.
-I tend to take more photos when I'm traveling and that's because it's just easier -- stretch yourself a little bit by practicing your photography at home.
+Finding day trips and small adventures near you is the best way to get started, plus it stretches you even more as a content creator to capture the things that are common, every day views for you.
+I tend to take more photos when I'm traveling and that's because it's just easier — stretch yourself a little bit by practicing your photography at home.

 Travel To Those Bucket List Places

 We've all got a list of our must-see places around the world right?
 Start making plans to go see those places that are jaw-dropping to spruce up your travel Instagram account.

 Not sure where to start?
 Flights to Asia are crazy cheap right now and we've got a list of the most Instagrammable spots in China right here.

 I also love Costa Rica for first time travelers.
 They're really used to tourists so it's easy to get around and you won't be dealing with that jet lag once you arrive.
 Here's the most Instagrammable Costa Rican gems.